Code-Institute-Submissions/MS1-Catsitting/README.md

 - I want a responsive website so that I can view the website across different devices.
 - I want to be able to easily navigate across the website so that I can quickly find information.
 - I want to read about the company's services so that I can assess whether they fit my needs
-- I want to look at prices so that I can check that I can afford services on offer.
+- I want to look at prices so that I can check wether I can afford their services.

 **As a returning visitor**
 - I want to read customer testimonials so that I can assess if the company is reliable and professional.